bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 # Qobo Upload Guidelines
-Last edited by Bluffingo on December 17th 2023
+Last edited by Bluffingo on December 25th 2023.

 ## What we don't allow
-**If you upload anything that falls under this list, your accounts will be terminated.**
+**If you upload anything that falls under this list, your accounts will most likely be terminated.**

-* Anything not deemed suitable to advertisers.
-* Mature-rated content featuring minors (***INCLUDING FICTIONAL***)
-* "Morally incorrect" content (gore, deaths, abuse, rape)
-* Extremely edgy/Politically incorrect content ("Moonman", Nazi symbols, racism)
+* Content intended for children.
+We are not babysitters.
+* Mature-rated submissions depicting/featuring minors, real or not.
+Even if it's like a thousand years old and yet it looks like a child, we won't allow it.
+* Shock content (Real gore, people dying).
+* Non-consenting content (Rape, leaking personal information).
+* Edgy, politically-incorrect content (Nazism, racism, bigotry).

 ## Videos
-* Only upload videos created by you.
-We will take down any reuploads of videos clearly not done by you.
-(This does not apply to video submissions uploaded prior to April 2023)
+* Only upload videos that you have created yourself.
+Any reuploads of videos not made by you will be taken down.
+However, an exception is made for memes.
+This does not apply to Qobo submissions uploaded before April 2023.
-* * Modifying the copyrighted material to be parodic (akin to a YTP) or a "remix" should be fine, but you must not use automatic tools (VEG replaces for example).
+* Parody edits of copyrighted material (known as YTPs) are allowed.

-## Images/Artwork
+## Images and drawings
-* Fan-art depicting copyrighted characters are allowed.
+* Fan-art featuring copyrighted characters is permitted.
-* It is forbidden to upload images done using any kind of AI, even partially.
+* It is forbidden to upload images generated using AI, except for drawings made using an AI-generated image as a reference.
-* Images that are traced off someone else's image are not allowed.
+* Tracing images from someone else's work is not allowed.
-* Do not reupload any images not created by you.
+* Only upload images that you have created.
+Do not reupload images created by others.
-* You are allowed to upload anything made **for you** that's a result of a gift/commission/trade/YCH (Your Character Here), However, you must get permission and are required to credit whoever made it, and preferably link to the original, even if it's not on Qobo.
+* You can upload content made for you as a gift, commission, trade, or YCH, but you need permission, must credit the creator, and preferably provide a link to the original.
+An exception is allowed if the original submission cannot be linked if it's site requires an account to access it.
-* * An exception is allowed regarding linking the original from outside Qobo if the author doesn't allow guests to view that submission.

 ## Content ratings
-Note that your submission may be viewed by less users if your rating is higher. ***This is not to be confused with the star-rating system***
+Note that your submission will be seen by fewer people if it's content rating is higher.
+This is not to be confused with the star-rating system.

-In order to see Questionable and Mature content, you ***must*** have be logged in and change your "Comfortable Ratings" setting in your Settings page.
+In order to view Questionable and Mature content on Qobo, you must be logged in and change your "Comfortable Rating" setting in your Settings page.

-### General
+### General rating
-(Please note that content intended for children is forbidden)

-General-rated submissions should NOT have any use/reference to fetishes or any stuff deemed inappropriate.
+* General submissions should not have any references or depictions to fetishes and inappropriate content.

-### Questionable
+### Questionable rating
-Questionable-rated submissions have more freedom to include most forms of inappropriate content.
-However, you must not depict anything sexual (being turned on, sexual pleasure, etc.).
+* Questionable submissions can have references/depictions to fetishes and inappropriate content.
+* Questionable submissions must not depict sexual situations (sexual pleasure, horniness).

-### Mature
+### Mature rating
-This rating should be used for submissions that are either ***completely*** sexual in nature or include nudity.

-However, please note that Qobo is not intended to be a porn site.
-As such, we ***forbid*** any real-life videos and photos.
+* Mature submissions can have references/depictions to sexual situations and nudity.
+* Real-life videos and photos are not allowed.